 We are party to nine leases with certain limited liability companies controlled by Gary J. Roberts individually or together with members of his immediate family that govern our access to and use of certain of our facilities in Colorado, North Dakota, Texas and Wyoming.
 Mr. Roberts served as our Vice President and General Manager during 2019.
 Mr. Roberts resigned from the Company on April 11, 2020.
 Annual rent under these leases ranges from \$14,500 to \$192,000, and the aggregate annual rent under all nine leases is approximately \$0.5 million.
 Seven of the leases expire on April 6, 2023.
 One lease expires on March 1, 2023, with one additional three-year renewal term, exercisable at our option.
-One lease expires on April 6, 2021, with two additional one-year renewal terms, exercisable at our option.
-Each of the leases provides for an option to purchase the property at an agreed purchase price, exercisable at our option at any time during the term of the lease.
+One lease expires on April 6, 2021, with two additional one-year renewal terms, exercisable at our option at any time during the term of the lease.
 We believe the terms of each of the leases to be at least as favorable to us as we would be able to obtain in an arm's length transaction with a third-party for a lease of a similar property.
 In addition, we pay approximately \$160,000 annually to an entity controlled by Mr. Roberts for business entertainment expenses.